Velfi/digital-garden/README.md

+# www.zelderp.com

+This is the code powering my personal digital garden.
+Preserved for my own erudition below is the readme of the template project that I cloned.

 # Foamy NextJS Starter

 This starter combines [Foam](https://foambubble.github.io/foam) with [NextJS](https://nextjs.org).
 I built this using [NextJS with MDX example repo](https://github.com/vercel/next.js/tree/canary/examples/with-mdx) as my base repo.